-In the table in the section called "Target Atoms", the word TEXT (in the Type column) is used to indicate one of the registered encoding names.
+In the table in Target Atoms, the word TEXT (in the Type column) is used to indicate one of the registered encoding names.
 The type would not actually be TEXT; it would be STRING or some other ATOM naming the encoding chosen by the owner.